Advanced Child Safety Solutions

 Motorized Solutions

-Automate ™ Basics is our entry-level motorization solution that includes the Basics Wand Motor and the Basics Remote Motor.
-These systems can easily retrofit into existing shades allowing users to swap the clutch without needing to remake a shade.
+Automate ™ Basics is our entry-level motorization solution that includes the Basics Magnetic Wand Motor and the Basics Remote Motor.
+These systems can easily retrofit into existing shades allowing users to swap out the clutch without needing to remake a shade.

 SAFETY GUIDELINES AND ORGANIZATIONS